unbxd/autosuggest/README.md

 ![autosuggest with category](https://raw.githubusercontent.com/unbxd/autosuggest/master/screenshots/category.png "autosuggest with category")

+On selection on autosuggest function assigned to callbackfunction will be called with selected value and the filter if any

 ###### PS - if you want more css changes than given in config file, please override classes in styles.css